kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/dataflow/clipboard/basic/description.md

-Implements a basic API for working with clipboard data on the device.
+Basic API for working with clipboard data on the device.